South Carolina Department of Natural Resources

 Hours of Operation

 The area is open for general public visitation during daylight hours (1/2 hour before sunrise to 1/2 hour after sunset.
-The area is closed on Tuesdays and for scheduled special hunts.
-See Calendar of Events and Closures below for specific dates.
+The area is CLOSED on Tuesdays and for scheduled special hunts.

 All visitors are required to obtain a day use pass at the kiosk located at the main gate off of Botany Bay Road.
 Fig Island is closed to all public access.
 Jason's Lake is open for adult-youth catch and release fishing Friday-Sunday.
 For more information contact 843-869-2713.
 NO HORSES OR DOGS ALLOWED ON THE BEACH OR THE CAUSEWAY TO THE BEACH.